mirageglobe/butlerfox/README.md

 - [drop] install to home directory and symlink commands
 - [done] add chrootkit
 - [drop] use 1.1.1 to access sub commands
-- [done] Need to add ufw enable -> problem as ufw prompts for y/n confirmation (silent mode problem)
+- [done] need to add ufw enable -> problem as ufw prompts for y/n confirmation (silent mode problem)
-- [done] suppress all the prompts as you can see; making most silent as this is meant to work nicely (ish) with Vagrant.
+- [done] suppress all the prompts as you can see; making most silent as this is meant to work nicely (ish) with vagrant.
-- [done] Cleaned up old samurai code
+- [done] cleaned up old samurai code
-- [done] Spawned new samuraiv2 as samurai.py
+- [done] spawned new samuraiv2 as samurai.py
-- [done] Created minisamurai which is the current minified version of samurai2
+- [done] created minisamurai which is the current minified version of samurai2

-# References #
+# references

 - http://www.python.org/dev/peps/pep-0008/#introduction
 - http://stackoverflow.com/questions/17606340/how-to-deploy-a-meteor-application-to-my-own-server
 - http://stackoverflow.com/questions/17537390/how-to-install-a-package-using-the-python-apt-api

-# License
+# license

 Copyright 2013 Jimmy MG Lim (mirageglobe@gmail.com)